rdennison12/MVC-PHP/README.md

 * Begin page to edit an existing record
 * Finished the editing methods required to edit/delete an existing record
 * Added functionality to protect data from being deleted from using the URL
+* Encapsulated the Requests and Viewer to dynamically create them